 OUR WONDERFUL INSTRUCTORS

-In addition to teaching others the beauty of yoga, Asiya also practiced while pregnant with her daughter, Renatta who was then born in 2010.
-Yoga allowed for an easier pregnancy, and post pregnancy Mommy and Me Yoga classes helped her get her strength back in her body relatively quickly, as she learned to love yoga with her new bundle of joy.
-Now Renatta “…loves repeating the poses after me, and sometimes we sit in meditation together, and even chant”, Kids love that!
+In addition to teaching others the beauty of yoga, Asiya also practiced throughout both of her pregnancies.
+She believes Yoga allowed for an easier pregnancy, and post pregnancy Mommy and Me Yoga classes helped her get her strength back in her body relatively quickly.
+When she practices with her older daughter, "...Renatta loves repeating the poses after me, and sometimes we sit in meditation together, and even chant”, Kids love that!
 Asiya says yoga has made her into another person.
 It’s helped to discover and open doors within her that were previously closed.
 She challenges herself as well as her students through movement, and endurance postures.

 Beverly Goodman began her yoga practice more than 15 years ago as a way to help her run better.
 After many years of study, primarily in the Anusara tradition, she now credits yoga with helping her live her life better.
 Through her 200-hour training at the World Yoga Center, she developed a love of meditation and pranayama, practicing both regularly and often weaving these other important aspects of yoga into her classes.
 She infuses every class with a theme that embodies humor and self-inquiry, with a focus on encouragement, alignment, and injury prevention.
 She’s studied anatomy with Dr. Ray Long, Ellen Saltonstall, Leslie Kaminoff, and others, and also has certifications in Prenatal yoga and Restorative yoga.
 Beverly is a full-time journalist, a career that requires her to be a good listener, curious question-asker, and a keen observer and synthesizer of information—all in the service of explaining complicated topics in an entertaining way.
 These skills inform her teaching, but above all, her classes are about incorporating timeless teachings from many traditions into a practice that students can use to find a deeper connection—both on and off the mat.